 Note: Your whipped coconut oil should stay relatively soft, even at colder temperatures.
 If it’s really cold, it will become a little more solid, but not rock hard like it normally does.
 I noticed mine beaded into a froth of tiny coconut oil pearls that melt right into my skin.
 Love it!

-Looking for high quality coconut oil at an affordable price?
+Looking for high quality coconut oil and essential oils at an affordable price?
 Check out the marketplace!

 Have you made this whipped coconut oil recipe?
 Do you have your own coconut oil recipes to share?
 I’d love to hear from you in the comments below!